rust-lang/rust/doc/tutorial.md

 draw_all(&[c as @Drawable, r as @Drawable]);
 ~~~~

+We omit the code for `new_circle` and `new_rectangle`; imagine that
+these just return `Circle`s and `Rectangle`s with a default size.
+Note
-Note that, like strings and vectors, trait types have dynamic size
+that, like strings and vectors, trait types have dynamic size and may
-and may only be used via one of the pointer types.
-In turn, the
+only be referred to via one of the pointer types.
+That's why the `impl` is
-`impl` is defined for `@Circle` and `@Rectangle` instead of for
+defined for `@Circle` and `@Rectangle` instead of for just `Circle`
-just `Circle` and `Rectangle`.
+and `Rectangle`.
 Other pointer types work as well.

 ~~~{.xfail-test}
 # type Circle = int; type Rectangle = int;